 - 32.2 When your rubber- or plastic-soled shoes drag across the rug, they pick up electrons from the rug in the same way you charge a rubber or plastic rod by rubbing it with a cloth.
-You have more electrons after you scuff your shoes, so you are negatively charged (and the rug is positively charged). - 32.3.1 The small value of G indicates that gravity is a weak force; the large value of k indicates that the electrical force is enormous in comparison. - 32.3.2 a.
-In accord with the inverse-square law, at twice the distance the force will be one-fourth as much.
+You have more electrons after you scuff your shoes, so you are negatively charged (and the rug is positively charged) - 32.3.1 The small value of G indicates that gravity is a weak force; the large value of k indicates that the electrical force is enormous in comparison.

-b.
+- 32.3.2 a.
+In accord with the inverse-square law, at twice the distance the force will be one-fourth as much.b.
+Since there is a force of attraction, the - b.
 Since there is a force of attraction, the charges must be opposite in sign, so the charged particle is positive.

-32.6 In the charging process of Figure 32.8, no contact was made between the negative rod and either of the spheres.
+32.6 In the charging process of Figure 32.8, no - In the charging process of Figure 32.8, no contact was made between the negative rod and either of the spheres.
 In the charging process of Figure 32.9, however, the rod touched the sphere when it was positively charged.
 A transfer of charge by contact reduced the negative charge on the rod.